ad1xmohd/XcelSync/README.md

 <body>
   <h1>XcelSync</h1>
   <p>Excel/CSV Database Automation Tool</p>
-  <p>XcelSync is a lightweight automation tool that synchronizes and imports Excel data into databases using a hybrid **Bash + Python pipeline**.
+  <p>XcelSync is a lightweight automation tool that synchronizes and imports Excel data into databases using a hybrid Bash + Python pipeline.
 It’s built for data engineers, analysts, and developers who need a reliable, scriptable import workflow.</p>
 </body>
 </html>